How to Stop Snoring

 Clear nasal passages.
 If you have a stuffy nose, rinse sinuses with saline before bed.
 Using a neti pot, nasal decongestant, or nasal strips can also help you breathe more easily while sleeping.
 If you have allergies, reduce dust mites and pet dander in your bedroom or use an allergy medication.

 Keep bedroom air moist.
-Dry air can irritate membranes in the nose and throat, so if swollen nasal tissues are the problem, a humidifier may help.
+Dry air can irritate membranes in your nose and throat, so if swollen nasal tissues are the problem, a humidifier may help.

 Lifestyle changes to help you stop snoring